zuirez/AIUB_BIN/Data Structure/Data_Structure_Note.md

 Inside if_else :

-if (size == sizeof(char)) // The function checks if the size of the data is equal to the size of a char.
-The size of char is always 1 byte.
+if (size == sizeof(char))

+/* The function checks if the size of the data is equal to the size of a char.
+The size of char is always 1 byte.*/

 char *pchar; // A pointer of type char is declared to hold the address of the char data.